-- In a small sauce pan over medium heat, watching carefully, brown the butter until it's a beautiful brown & has a nutty aroma.
+- In a small sauce pan over medium heat, watching carefully, brown the butter until it's a beautiful brown and has a nutty aroma.
 Allow to cool 5 minutes.

-- In a large mixing bowl, combine butter & cake mix.
+- In a large mixing bowl, combine butter and cake mix.
 Add eggs.

 - Using a spatula, press dough into pan.

 - In a large mixing bowl, combine cream cheese, powdered sugar, brown sugar, vanilla and egg until smooth.
 Pour mixture on top of dough crust, leaving a small rim around the edge for the cake crust to rise.

 - Garnish with powdered sugar and bake 40-45 minutes.
-You will a feel slight crust on top, won't be jelly.
+You will a feel slight crust on top, but it won't be jelly.

 Originally Published July 2014, updated November 2019